CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions

-\Cref{tab:su} shows the results.
-All models achieve strong performance on object-level scene understanding, with F1 scores between 75\% and 90\%.
+\Cref{tab:su} shows that all models achieve strong performance on object-level scene understanding, with F1 scores between 75\% and 90\%.
 Precision and recall are balanced across models.
 This outcome is unsurprising, as many VLMs have likely been trained on CLEVR~\citep{johnson2017clevr} or related synthetic datasets with similar object-centric structures.
 To assess how well models capture cyclic transitions, we further evaluate the correctness of the predicted cycles for each matched object.
-For every successfully matched object pair, we compute precision and recall by comparing the predicted cycles with those of the corresponding ground-truth object.
-Cycles associated with unmatched GT objects contribute false negatives for recall, while cycles from unmatched predicted objects count as false positives for precision.
+For each successfully matched object pair, we compute precision and recall by comparing the predicted cycles with the corresponding ground-truth.
+Cycles associated with unmatched GT objects contribute false negatives, while cycles from unmatched predicted objects count as false positives.

 \Cref{tab:sucyclic} shows that there remains a technical gap in VLMs' understanding of dynamic scenes despite strong object-level performance.
 All models achieve cycle-level F1-scores below 31.2\%.
 Precision and recall show slightly larger variability than in the object-level evaluation, but no consistent trend emerges.